 I’m no expert when it comes to building a website or blog, but here are some tips for creating an online presence and income that have worked for me.

 - Decide on a domain name for your site.
-I purchased mine from GoDaddy but there are many other companies that offer the same service.
+I purchased mine from GoDaddy but there are many other companies that offer the same service, such as name.com, which I currently use and recommend for their lack of hard-sell.

 - Create a website or blog to tell others what you have to offer.
 A website that teaches, for example, canning using step-by-step instructions, with photos and videos will soon attract visitors.
 If you know how to weld, do the same thing.
 People want to learn new skills.
 Smart people want to learn practical skills.

 - If putting a website together is 100% foreign to you (it was to me!), there are tutorials and websites galore.
-Only go out and buy a how-to book if you absolutely must have a hard copy in your hands.
 There are many smart people whose online business is teaching others how to create websites and online businesses!
 Go figure!

-- Two sites that have taught me the most about how to create a successful blog are Copyblogger and Problogger.
+- Two sites that have taught me the most about how to create a successful blog and earn money via the internet Copyblogger and Problogger.
 Prepare to learn a lot from these guys!
 Even if your goal is a website and not a blog, you will still learn oodles from them.
 Darren Rowse’s book 31 Days to Build a Better Blog should be required reading for every new blogger.
-(Note: I’m an affiliate, but have been a loyal follower of Darren’s since the earliest days of my blog.)
+(Note: I’m an affiliate, but have been a loyal follower of Darren’s since the earliest days of my blog and now listen to his podcast.)

 - Keep it simple.
 You can always add fancy doo-dads to your site later.
-If your website is too cluttered, people will immediately look for another one.
+If your website is too cluttered, especially with ads, people will immediately look for another one.

 - Look for affiliate programs that have products related to your area of expertise.
 Amazon is popular, Google AdSense is popular, and there are many, many others.
 Commission Junction, LinkShare and Clickbooth are three affiliate networks recommended by bloggers that I know.